chryzsh/DarthSidious/general/password-cracking.md

 * Print cracked password  in this format `hash:password` using `--show`
 * Print cracked password in this format `username:hash:password` using `--show --username`
 * Burn your GPU with `-w <number>` where the scale is 1 to 3
-* Write cracked hashes to file using `--outfile cracked.txt --outfile-format 2` where 2 is the output format.
-See `--help` for possible values
+* Write cracked hashes to file using `--show --outfile cracked.txt --outfile-format 2` where 2 is the output format.
+See `--help` for possible values.
-* Start hashcat as a session that can be stopped and resumed with `--session <id>` where the id is juts a number.
-When restoring a session use the same parameter with the same id.
+* Start hashcat as a session that can be stopped and resumed with `--session <session_name>` where you specify a name.
+When restoring a session use the same parameter with the same id and set `--restore` too.

 ### Online cracking tools